RHEcosystemAppEng/kogito-benchmark/README.md

 | Test Client | [Quarkus Client](test-clients/quarkus-client) / [JMeter](test-clients/jmeter-client) |

 ## System Architecture
+### OpenShift Deployment Architecture
-The following diagram illustrates the basic architecture of the testing scenario:
+The following diagram illustrates the basic architecture of the OpenShift deployment scenario:

 ![Test Architecture](test-envs/BenchmarkArchitecture-VM1-OCP.png)

-For establishing of a baseline the following architecture was used:
+### On-Premise Deployment Architecture
+The following diagram illustrates the basic architecture of the on-premise deployment scenario:

 ![Test Architecture](test-envs/BenchmarkArchitecture-VM1-VM2.png)

 ## Business Process Model
-Originally the process-quarkus-example from the Kogito-Examples repository was used.
+Originally the [process-quarkus-example](https://github.com/kiegroup/kogito-examples/blob/stable/process-quarkus-example/README.md) from the `Kogito-Examples` repository was used.
-It was then decided to use a model with only one process instead of the above model which contains a subprocess therefore persisting 2 instead of 1 processes per test run.
+It was then decided to use a custom model with only one process instead of the previous model, which contains a subprocess and was persisting 2 Data Objects per test run.

 The Business Process Model under test consists of 1 script task and 1 human task.
 In particular, we  will create new instances of the `TestData` data element using a GET REST request.